MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/create-a-basic-windows-10-app-in-cpp.md

 ### What's new?

--   The design principles for UWP apps and Universal Windows apps are very different from those for desktop apps.
+-   The design principles for UWP apps are very different from those for desktop apps.
 Window borders, labels, dialog boxes, and so on, are de-emphasized.
 Content is foremost.
-Great Universal Windows apps incorporate these principles from the very beginning of the planning stage.
+Great UWP apps incorporate these principles from the very beginning of the planning stage.

 -   You're using XAML to define the entire UI.
-The separation between UI and core program logic is much clearer in a Windows Universal app than in an MFC or Win32 app.
+The separation between UI and core program logic is much clearer in a UWP app than in an MFC or Win32 app.
 Other people can work on the appearance of the UI in the XAML file while you're working on the behavior in the code file.

 -   You're primarily programming against a new, easy-to-navigate, object-oriented API, the Windows Runtime, although on Windows devices Win32 is still available for some functionality.